AbdulChatha/AbdulChatha/README.md

-- 👋 Hi, I’m @AbdulChatha
+- 👋 Hi, I’m Abdul Haq
-- 👀 I’m interested in becoming a software engineer
+- 👀 I’m interested in becoming a Data Scientist
-- 🌱 I’m currently learning programing
+- 🌱 I’m currently learning programing and ML
 - 📫 How to reach me ...
 - ahaq6333@gamil.com